Ramunas-Bkr/quiz-on-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
-Real working SPA is on page: https://quiz-react-7b148.web.app/

 ## Available Scripts